 Cap on Pain and Suffering

 When you sue a doctor, hospital, or other medical care provider there are two types or categories of monetary compensation, or “damages,” available to you: economic damages and noneconomic damages.
 Economic damages refers to specific and identifiable sums of money that you have lost such as medical bills, lost wages, loss of future earning capacity, and other economically quantifiable damages.
-Noneconomic damages refers to other damages, such as pain and suffering and loss of companionship.
+Noneconomic damages refers to other damages, such as pain and suffering and loss of love or companionship.

 Limits on Noneconomic Damages Only

 So how does the cap on noneconomic damages affect your personal injury claim?
 It doesn’t limit the amount of your medical bills that your personal injury attorney can recover for you.
 It doesn’t limit the amount of your lost wages or loss of future earning capacity that your personal injury lawyer can recover for you.
 What it limits is the amount of monetary compensation that you can obtain for pain and suffering as well as other noneconomic damages, such as compensation for loss of love, loss of companionship, or loss of services of a spouse.